Plutonium hexafluoride: Uses

-The separation of plutonium and the americium contained proceeds through a reaction with dioxygen difluoride.
-PuF4 that has been stored for a long time is fluorinated at room temperature to gaseous PuF6, which is separated and reduced back to PuF4, whereas any AmF4 present does not undergo the same conversion.
+The separation between plutonium and the americium contained proceeds through reaction with dioxygen difluoride.
+Aged PuF4 is fluorinated at room temperature to gaseous PuF6, which is separated and reduced back to PuF4, whereas any AmF4 present does not undergo the same conversion.
 The product thus contains very little amounts of americium, which becomes concentrated in the unreacted solid.

-The separation of the hexafluorides of uranium and plutonium is important in the reprocessing of nuclear waste.
+Separation of the hexafluorides of uranium and plutonium is also important in the reprocessing of nuclear waste.
 From a molten salt mixture containing both elements, uranium can largely be removed by fluorination to UF6, which is stable at higher temperatures, with only small amounts of plutonium escaping as PuF6.